 - New Arena maps: Sawmill and Nucleus

 - New community map: Hoodoo (PL)

 - New unlock system: players could now unlock weapons and hats through random weapon drops that would occur by simply playing the game.
-This is now one of three ways to unlock items (see Unlock System section for more information).
+This is now one of five ways to unlock items (see Unlock System section for more information).